bhuwanb23/legisense/README.md

 ---

-## 🐳 Docker Architecture
+## 🐳 Docker Architecture (Development)

-The application is fully containerized with the following services:
+The application is fully containerized with the following services for local development:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐